 - Not as popular in some European nations

-Facebook has seen its fair share of bad news these past few years, especially as we head into the 2020 election.
-Yet, while it has had its share of trouble the past few years, it is still one of the most populated social media platforms, with 2.7 billion users having a profile on the site.
+Facebook has seen its fair share of bad news these past few years.
+Yet, while it has had its share of trouble the past few years, it is still one of the most populated social media platforms, with 2.96 billion users having a profile on the site.

 Due to its early emergence in the social media world, Facebook remains a powerhouse.
 Users can personalize their profiles and share photos, thoughts, posts, and more.
 Businesses have similar power, being able to create business-themed pages where they can promote events, share menus, foster an events calendar, and interact with customers.

 Marketing through the platform comes in numerous forms, where businesses can utilize Facebook for affiliate marketing strategies or by placing ads that are purchased directly through Facebook.
 All businesses have to do, in either case, is create curated content developed for their targeted audience and place an ad related to said pinpointing.
 However, it should be said that the user base is getting older when compared to other apps — the biggest growth is seen among the 55+ age group.
 So, you’ll need to consider what you’re selling and how it relates to those you’re marketing to.